cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        .. code-block:: CSharp

           double[] Getcol(int j, double[,] data)
-   Param:
+   Parameters:
+       j:
-      | j:  The zero-based index of the column to extract.
+         The zero-based index of the column to extract.
+       data:
-      | data:  The two-dimensional array from which the column will be retrieved.
+            The two-dimensional array from which the column will be retrieved.
    Returns:
        An array representing the j_th column of the matrix data.
    Example: